tae898/taewoon.kim/_posts/2024-12-15-sequential.md

 revolutionized how we approach sequential decision-making.

-Looking ahead, hybrid approaches that combine the strengths of behavior cloning and reinforcement learning hold immense promise.
+Looking ahead, hybrid approaches that combine the strengths of behavior cloning and reinforcement learning hold immense promise, e.g., RLHF (reinforcement learning from human feedback).
 By starting with high-quality offline data and refining through exploration, we can build systems that not only imitate human behavior but also push the boundaries of what is possible.
 The journey is just beginning, and the potential for innovation is boundless.